sunpy/sunpy/docs/guide/tour.rst

 There is lot going on here, but we will walk you through the example.
 Briefly, the first line is importing SunPy, and the second importing the sample data files.
 On the third line we create a SunPy Map object which is a spatially-aware image.
-On the last line we then plot the `Map <sunpy.map.map_factory.MapFactory>` object, using the built in 'quick plot' function `~sunpy.map.GenericMap.peek`.
+On the last line we then plot the `~sunpy.map.Map` object, using the built in 'quick plot' function `~sunpy.map.GenericMap.peek`.

 SunPy uses a matplotlib-like interface to it's plotting so more complex